iTwin/itwinjs-core/test-apps/display-performance-test-app/src/frontend/README.md

 * what render options to use
 * what tile admin properties to use

-The types of view flags that can be specified are as follows:
+You can specify any view flag that is part of the ViewFlags class.
+The types of view flags that can be specified include (but are not limited to):
 * renderMode
 * dimensions
 * patterns